Intensive Outreach Program:

-Dismas House is a ninety-day transitional living program for motivated adults on probation or parole.
+Dismas House is a ninety-day transitional living program for motivated male adults on probation or parole.
 We provide case management services, therapeutic and life-skills groups, and room and board with 24/7 on-site staff support and supervision.
 We work to be a safe passage for adults transitioning from prison or jail into society.
-It is hoped our residents learn to trust, communicate effectively, work together, and develop a respect for themselves and others that builds up and empowers our community.
+Our residents will learn to trust, communicate effectively, work together, and develop a respect for themselves and others that builds up and empowers our community.

 Covenant House serves females exiting prison for a 3-month period in an effort to successfully transition back into society.
 St. Martin’s contracts with the State of New Mexico to provide these recently paroled individuals with housing, 24-hour supervision, behavioral health services, life maintenance support and employment assistance.

 National statistics reveal that individuals who utilize the services of half-way house programs reduce the likelihood of prison recidivism by 40 – 60%.
-St. Martin’s believes that their Covenant House program exceeds this national statistic.
+St. Martin’s Hope Works believes that Covenant House program exceeds this national statistic.

 Assertive Community Treatment (ACT):

-St. Martin’s Assertive Community Treatment (ACT) Team was established in 2008.
-The ACT Team consists of 11 mental health professionals, i.e. social workers, psychiatric RNs, peer specialist, etc. that provide intensive outpatient mental health services to clients in the community.
+St. Martin’s Hope Works Assertive Community Treatment (ACT) Team was established in 2008.
+The ACT Team consists of mental health professionals, i.e. social workers, psychiatric RNs, peer specialist, etc. that provide intensive outpatient mental health services to clients in the community.

 ACT was started by a group of mental health professionals in Wisconsin in the late 1960s.
 This group noted that gains made by clients in the hospital often did not transfer to the community and concluded that round the clock, multidisciplinary care that helped clients in the hospital was just as important after they were discharged.
 ACT treatment is now used nationwide and worldwide, in Spain, Australia, Canada, etc. ACT is often referred to as “A hospital without walls” and prides itself as having an assertive “Can do” approach.